 Correlation Between Changes in Visual Analog Scale and Patient-Reported Outcome Scores and Patient Satisfaction After Hip Arthroscopic Surgery.

-Abstract: Improvements in pain, function, and patient satisfaction are used to evaluate the outcomes of hip arthroscopic surgery.
+Background: Improvements in pain, function, and patient satisfaction are used to evaluate the outcomes of hip arthroscopic surgery.

 Purpose: To identify correlations between the visual analog scale (VAS) score for pain and patient satisfaction with 4 commonly used patient-reported outcome (PRO) scores to determine to what extent changes in these 2 parameters are reflected in each of the PRO scores.